geovedi/book-notes/2017/storm-in-a-teacup.notes.md

-# Storm in a Teacup
+# Storm in a Teacup: The Physics of Everyday Life
 Author: Helen Czerski

 ## Introduction